yuchong-zhang/yuchong-zhang.github.io/_notes/python-note.md

   Use a dict or list.
 Not a good idea to use exec/globals().

   6. <b>Time running time in python</b><br/>
   There are different approaches, using modules such as time, datetime, timeit.
+Follow is one of the approaches.
 ~~~ python
 import timeit
 start = timeit.default_timer()